 Mataquescuintla, Jalapa, Guatemala

-Relationship : 4 years
+Relationship: 4 years

-Regional Context
+Regional context

 Café Colis Resistencia

-were ultimately persuaded to lay down their arms by Spanish generals pretending only to want to pass through their territory.
-Once passage was granted, the Spaniards betrayed the trust of the Xinca by banning the use of their language and cultural traditions in retaliation for their resistance.
-This event marked the beginning of a long period of cultural decline that persisted until the 21st century, with the Guatemalan government often denying the very existence of the
+Café Colis Resistencia is the name adopted by Alex Reynoso to designate the coffee-producing members of the Xinca indigenous community around Mataquescuintla.
+This name draws its inspiration from the legendary history of resistance among the Xinca people, dating back to the time of the Spanish conquistadors.
+The Xinca, after refusing to submit to Spanish colonization, were eventually persuaded to lay down their arms by Spanish generals who claimed they simply wanted to cross their territory.
+Once passage was granted, the Spanish betrayed the Xinca's trust by prohibiting the use of their language and cultural traditions in retaliation for their resistance.
+This event marked the beginning of a long period of cultural decline that lasted into the 21st century, with the Guatemalan government often denying the very existence of the Xinca or their status as an indigenous people.

 Escobal